 5. Cute Chicken Coop

 Recycle what you already have to make a cute chicken coop.
 This backyard coop was made out of an old dresser.
 Holes were cut into the drawers to make nesting boxes.
-You can see plans of how to make a dresser chicken coop here.

 6. VW Bus Chicken Coop

 There are plenty of ways you can use junkyard items to make a chicken coop.
 While this DIY coop might not be the most practical for cleaning and feeding, it still gets the job done – proving you don’t need fancy materials to raise happy hens.

 This coop in a small backyard makes great use of the existing yard features.
 Instead of letting the space between the trees go to waste, the family built their chicken coop up there.

 For the more crafty types who don’t want an ugly chicken coop in their backyard, this design is inspiring.
 Aside from looking cute, it is also very practical because the exterior side door into the coop makes cleaning and egg gathering easier.

 See the solar panels on top of the chicken coop?
 The 12W panels control an automatic door which is powered by a 2600 Mah battery.